WestMichiganRUserGroup/vocab-expandR/README.md

 ## How it works

 It's easy!
 Just present a short 10 minute talk about a function at a West Michigan R User's Group meeting.
-After your presentation, you get your choice of **KING SIZE** candybaR or a $5 gift card to StaRbucks.
+After your presentation, you get your choice of **KING SIZE** candyba*R* or a $5 gift card to Sta*R*bucks.

 ## What you have to do